MaryamZahiri/LC-Algorithms/array/128 Longest Consecutive Sequence.md

    - Steps:
      - For each number n in the input list nums, perform the following steps:
         - Check if n - 1 is not in numNeighbors.
 If it is not, then n is the start of a new sequence.
 It means it doesn't have a left neighbor
-        - Initialize length to 0.
+        - Initialize current_subsequence_length to 0.
 This variable will keep track of the length of the current sequence.
-        - Enter a while loop, where you keep incrementing length as long as n + length is in numNeighbors.
+        - Enter a while loop, where you keep incrementing current_subsequence_length as long as n + current_subsequence_length is in numNeighbors.
 This effectively finds the length of the consecutive sequence starting from n.
         - After finding the length of the sequence starting from n, update longest if the current sequence length is greater than the previously found longest sequence.
 3. Return Result:
    - Purpose: To provide the final output of the algorithm, which is the length of the longest consecutive sequence found.